 What to do in Toronto

-With a population just shy of 3 million, it is easy to feel lost in the midst of locals shuttling to and from work, or overwhelmed by crowds of tourists meandering the streets and swarming the attractions.
-The GTA (Greater Toronto Area) alone weighs in with a whopping 6,815,000 people, meaning that if you drive, you WILL get stuck in traffic.
+With a population just shy of 3 million people, it is easy to feel lost in the midst of locals shuttling to and from work, or by crowds of tourists meandering the streets.
+The GTA (Greater Toronto Area) alone weighs in with a whopping 6,815,000 people.

-On the flip side, there is definitely an allure to such a diverse city – and quite frankly, sometimes it’s just fun to play tourist in your own backyard.
-Here are some of Toronto’s top tourist attractions that I recently visited and info for your own tourist adventure in Ontario’s big city!
+However, there is definitely an allure to such a grand and diverse city – and quite frankly, sometimes it’s just fun to play tourist.
+Here are some of Toronto’s top tourist attractions that I love to explore when in ‘the six’.
+I’ve also included information for you to plan your own tourist adventure in Ontario’s capital city!